 However, some people experience episodes of cystitis frequently and may need regular or long-term treatment.

-There's also a chance that cystitis could lead to a more serious kidney infection in some cases, so it's important to seek medical advice if your symptoms don't improve.
+There's also a chance that cystitis could lead to a more serious kidney infection in some cases, so it's important to seek professional advice if your symptoms don't improve.

 Signs and symptoms of cystitis

 - pain, burning or stinging when you pee

 - needing to pee more often and urgently than normal